derivia/study-notes/notes/SYSTEM-DESIGN.md

-~ This file was cloned and adapted from the project [awesome-scalability](https://github.com/andreasbm/web-skills/) which is licensed under [awesome-scalability-license](../licenses/awesome-scalability.binhnguyennus)
+~ This file was cloned and adapted from the project [awesome-scalability](https://github.com/binhnguyennus/awesome-scalability) which is licensed under [awesome-scalability-license](../licenses/awesome-scalability.binhnguyennus)

-## Content
+## Table of Contents
 - [Principle](#principle)
 - [Scalability](#scalability)
 - [Availability](#availability)